Hermann Goring Division:

 Luftwaffe Jager / Rifle Regiment, Hermann Goring Division:

-While in the field he wears the LW Camouflage Field Division 4-Pocket Over-Jacket which was created to provide the LW Aircrewmen that had become Infantry, with camouflage for their LW Feldblau uniforms.
+While in the field, he wears the LW Camouflage Field Division 4-Pocket Over-Jacket, which was created to provide the LW Aircrewmen who had become Infantry with camouflage for their LW Feldblau uniforms.
 The uniform had a bunch of photoshoots of it, and I have shown it with various helmets and kits as well, tall boots and ankle boots,

-Note: The oddities between the uniforms, in the different pictures, are because they’re from four different photoshoots, and with each different headgear and webbing were used in, probably trousers too, as they used to be kept in boxes as hats, jackets, trousers web-gear, boots, etc, this turned out to be not the best way to do it, now its jackets with the hats, and if possible the trousers.
+Note: The oddities between the uniforms, in the different pictures, are because they’re from four different photoshoots, and with each, different headgear and webbing were used, probably trousers too, as they used to be kept in boxes as hats, jackets, trousers web-gear, boots, etc, this turned out to be not the best way to do it, now its jackets with the hats, and if possible the trousers.

-As for the use of Waffen-SS Smocks, it was handy I suppose?
-They fought alongside their SS-Comrades in Italy so there must have been a stockpile of new clothing somewhere “Finders Keepers”.
-But It’s here because of the collar tabs indicating the HG Division.
-No idea where to give credit too, sorry, as with most period pictures, they are taken off the internet randomly to help show these uniforms.
+As for the use of Waffen-SS Smocks, it was handy, I suppose?
+They fought alongside their SS comrades in Italy, so there must have been a stockpile of new clothing somewhere, “Finders Keepers”.
+But it’s here because of the collar tabs indicating the HG Division.
+No idea where to give credit to, sorry, as with most period pictures, they are taken off the internet randomly to help show these uniforms.

 Oberfeldwebel, II./ Fallschirm-Panzer Regiment “Hermann Göring” Fallschirm-Panzer-Division 1.
 “Hermann Göring” 1943:

-Two sub-units were separated from the regiment in March 1938 and redesignated the Fallschirmjäger Division.
+Two sub-units were separated from the regiment in March 1938 and redesignated as the Fallschirmjäger Division.
 In 1936, the regiment was assigned as Göring's bodyguards and as flak protection for Hitler's Headquarters.
-The regiment participated in the Anschluss and the Occupation of Czechoslovakia During Fall Gelb it took part in the invasion of the Netherlands and Belgium.
+The regiment participated in the Anschluss and the Occupation of Czechoslovakia.
+During Fall Gel,b it took part in the invasion of the Netherlands and Belgium.
 During Operation Barbarossa, the regiment was attached to the 11.
 Panzer-Division, a part of Army Group South.

 The reformed division was designated Fallschirm-Panzer-Division “Hermann Göring” and sent to Sicily.
 After the Allied invasion of Sicily was launched on 10 July 1943, the division was engaged at Gela and Centuripe, retreating to Messina afterward, and then to southern Italy.